Pregabalin: Legal status

 In the United States, the FDA has approved pregabalin for adjunctive therapy for adults with partial onset seizures, management of postherpetic neuralgia and neuropathic pain associated with spinal cord injury and diabetic peripheral neuropathy, and the treatment of fibromyalgia.
+In Australia, the TGA has approved pregabalin for neuropathic pain in adults and epilepsy, it is not approved in Australia for generalized anxiety disorder or fibromyalgia.
 Pregabalin has also been approved in the European Union, the United Kingdom, and Russia for treatment of generalized anxiety disorder.

 Economics

 Pregabalin is available as a generic medication in a number of countries, including the United States as of July 2019.
-In the United States as of July 2019 the wholesale/pharmacy cost for generic pregabalin is US$0.17–0.22 per 150 mg capsule.
+In the United States as of July 2019 the wholesale/pharmacy cost for generic pregabalin is $0.17–0.22 per 150-mg capsule.

 From 2008 until 2018, Pfizer engaged in extensive direct-to-consumer advertising campaigns to promote its branded product Lyrica for fibromyalgia and diabetic nerve pain indications.
 In January 2016, the company spent a record amount, $24.6 million for a single drug on TV ads, reaching global revenues of $14 billion, more than half in the United States.

 Up until 2009, Pfizer promoted Lyrica for other uses that had not been approved by medical regulators.
-For Lyrica and three other drugs, Pfizer was fined a record amount of US$2.3 billion by the Department of Justice, after pleading guilty to advertising and branding "with the intent to defraud or mislead".
+For Lyrica and three other drugs, Pfizer was fined a record amount of $2.3 billion by the Department of Justice, after pleading guilty to advertising and branding "with the intent to defraud or mislead".
 Pfizer illegally promoted the drugs, with doctors "invited to consultant meetings, many in resort locations; attendees expenses were paid; they received a fee just for being there", according to prosecutor Michael Loucks.

 Intellectual property

 Northwestern University in the US holds the patent on pregabalin, exclusively licensed to Pfizer.
 That patent, along with others, was challenged by generic manufacturers and was upheld in 2014, giving Pfizer exclusivity for Lyrica in the US until 2018.

 Pfizer's main patent for Lyrica, for seizure disorders, in the UK expired in 2013.
-In November 2018, the Supreme Court of the United Kingdom ruled that Pfizer's second patent on the drug, for the treatment of pain, was invalid because there was a lack of evidence for the conditions it covered – central and peripheral neuropathic pain.
+In November 2018, the Supreme Court of the United Kingdom ruled that Pfizer's second patent on the drug, for the treatment of pain, was invalid because there was a lack of evidence for the conditions it covered—central and peripheral neuropathic pain.
 From October 2015, GPs were forced to change people from generic pregabalin to branded until the second patent ran out in July 2017.
 This cost the NHS £502 million.